microsoft/xpoc-framework/README.md

 ![XPOC validation](./doc/xpoc_validation.PNG)

+## XPOC library

+This project contains a reference implementation in the form of a TypeScript library that can be used to interact with XPOC artifacts.
+The the [README](./lib/README.md) for more details.

 ## Sample implementations

 The project contains the following sample implementations for the framework (refer to their respective `README.md` for details on how to use them):